PWA vs AMP: What Is the Difference and How to Choose?

-What is PWA?
+- What is PWA?

-What is AMP?
+- What is AMP?

-What is similar?
+- What is similar?

-What is different?
+- What is different?

-Why PWA is better than web?
+- Why is PWA better than web?

-Why PWA is better than native mobile?
+- Why is PWA better than native mobile?

-Why AMP is better than web?
+- Why is AMP better than web?

-Why AMP is NOT better than native mobile?
+- Why is AMP NOT better than native mobile?

 1. What Is PWA?

 Twitter is one of the major companies using PWA.
-To install it, you should open the web version on your phone and add this to your home screen.
+To install it, you should open the web version on your phone and add it to your home screen.
 Once you open Twitter from the home screen icon, you will open it as a progressive web app.

-The secure HTTPS protocol is an absolute must if you develop a progressive web app.
+It’s an absolute must if you develop a progressive web app.
 While service workers make the very concept of PWA possible, they are vulnerable to network errors or breaches.
 Service workers can intercept network requests and modify responses.
 To ensure data security and network security, the secure protocol needs to be used.

 2. What Is AMP?